-Do not submit someone else's comment or article as your own.
-If you want to tell people about an article elsewhere, please provide a hyperlink, rather than copying and pasting the entire article.
+Attribute all information you get from other sources, whether they be a person, a website, or another publication.
+Do not submit someone else's comment, photo, video, or article as your own.
+If you want to tell people about an post elsewhere, please provide a hyperlink rather than copying and pasting the information.

 Here's an example: